Headphones required. The 40Hz tone is below what laptop speakers can produce. You will only hear and feel it through headphones or a subwoofer.

 Standard doorbells trigger barking because dogs hear the sudden sound and react on instinct.
 HushBell replaces that with two carefully chosen signals that dogs cannot hear or react to.

 Channel 1: 40Hz tactile tone.
 Dogs hear from 67Hz upwards.
 A 40Hz tone sits below their hearing floor entirely.
-You feel it as a low rumble through the speaker or furniture — the real hardware uses a tactile transducer bolted to a surface.
+You feel it as a low rumble through headphones — the real hardware uses a tactile transducer.
 The dog hears nothing.

 Design by Thomas Frumkin.
+Anti-conditioning fix by Alex.
 Implementation by CodeTonight.
 AI Craftspeople Guild.